ecospend/PayByBankSDK-iOS/README.md

 ```

 Then run `carthage update --use-xcframeworks` and drag the built `PayByBank.xcframework` bundle from `Carthage/Build` into the "Frameworks and Libraries" section of your application’s Xcode project.

+## Documentation

+To get more information about PaybyBank, check out the [documentation](https://ecospend.github.io/PayByBankSDK-iOS).

 ## Usage